-* Keep reflux infants motionless for a few minutes after feedings, this will keep most of the acid from coming up.
-Avoid any pressure on baby’s abdomen.
+* Keep reflux infants motionless for a few minutes after feedings, this will keep most of the milk from coming up.
+Avoid any pressure on your baby’s abdomen.

-* Breastfeed baby during times when he/she is more relaxed.
+* Breastfeed your baby during times when he/she is more relaxed.

-* Do not smoke or keep baby in the vicinity of tobacco smoke.
+* Do not smoke or keep your baby in the vicinity of tobacco smoke.

 * Caffeine intake should be reduced.

-* Thickening feeds to reduce stomach reflux is not advised, as it results in: increased coughing after feedings, it is less nutritive, it increases the chances of diabetes in baby, increases the chances of infections and can lead to low breast milk supply.
+* Thickening feeds to reduce stomach reflux is not advised, as it results in: increased coughing after feedings, it is less nutritive, it increases the chances of diabetes in babies, increases the chances of infections and can lead to a low breast milk supply.

 * Babies with acid reflux, sleep better on their tummies, propped up at a 30 degree angle.
 Acid reflux infants experience more pain when they are left to lie on their backs at night.

-* Change baby’s nappy before feedings, as this will ensure less movement after a feeding.
+* Change Baby’s diaper before feedings, as this will ensure less movement after a feeding.

 * Avoid long trips in a car seat.
 The slouched over position can aggravate GER.

-* Always let baby finish at one breast, before offering the other, even if you need to pump the other side.
+* Always let your baby finish at one breast, before offering the other, even if you need to pump the other side.
 Doing this will ensure that Baby drinks the essential hind milk.
-This will also decrease the likeliness and even stop acid reflux.
+This will also decrease the likeliness of acid reflux.